robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 example, in continuous integration servers where post-processing of results is needed before the overall status of test execution can be determined.

-.. note:: Same return codes are also used with rebot_.
+.. note:: Same return codes are also used with Rebot_.

 Errors and warnings during execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~